 (This is) "a way to use the unique tools I have to be of service to fellow humans who have been stigmatized ... and to be changed myself by connecting with them through art," she says.

 "It is a horrifying reflection of the dysfunction in our society that we warehouse and forget so many people in prisons," Fritz says.

-The way to change that situation is to recognize their humanity, she said, adding, "Theater and music are essential parts of being human, and they are powerful tools for connection and healing."
+The way to change that situation is to recognize their humanity, she says.
+"Theater and music are essential parts of being human, and they are powerful tools for connection and healing."

 Fritz has been working on an original score for the music in collaboration with Walsh.

 "I appreciate that he wants the music to have the mark of my particular voice as a composer and a person, and we're exploring how the cello can be another actor on the stage, integral to the telling of the story," she says.

 Fritz knows that the prison environment will be challenging for her, and has some wariness about going into all-male facilities.